Last Updated:

 Philanthropic loans are not intended to be used to replace donations/grants – donations/grants are very much needed to help pay off philanthropic loans.

-We suggest that philanthropists and charitable trusts should see philanthropic loans as a way of expanding their charitable impact beyond their donations.
+I hope that philanthropists and charitable trusts will see philanthropic loans as a way of expanding their charitable impact beyond their donations.
 Philanthropic loans give you the opportunity to put money to work to help nature restoration for a while, then get it back should you need or want it either for personal, family or business reasons, or to support another project.

 Philanthropic loans work particularly well alongside donations.

-Wild Woodbury in Dorset was the first site acquired in Julia Davies’ Funding Nature project and is a perfect illustration.
-The purchase price for the property was covered by Julia’s philanthropic loan offer.
-Julia then made donations to Dorset Wildlife Trust to cover some initial costs, like surveyor’s fees plus the cost of employing Project Manager Rob Farrington.
-Employing Rob before purchase of the site had even been completed paid off massively, as he was able to secure significant funding for the site through nitrate mitigation schemes, massively reducing the need for the philanthropic loan.
+Wild Woodbury in Dorset was the first site acquired in my Funding Nature project and is a perfect illustration.
+The purchase price for the property was covered by my philanthropic loan offer.
+I then made donations to Dorset Wildlife Trust to cover some initial costs, like surveyor’s fees plus the cost of employing Project Manager Rob Farrington.
+Employing Rob before purchase of the site had even been completed paid off massively, as he was able to secure significant funding for the site through nitrate mitigation schemes, meaning that the philanthropic loan could be repaid straight after completion, freeing my money up to support the next project.

 Traditionally, charitable trusts in particular, have adopted a model of investing an endowment of funds for commercial return and then granting/donating out the income raised to support charitable projects.
 This means that much of the trust’s funds aren’t being used to promote their impact goals and may even be invested in corporates/sectors causing harm to the environment, wildlife and people.